 Animals

 Blue faience hippopotamus was a popular statuette in ancient Egyptian art.
-They considered it to have positive traits associated with fertility and rebirth.
+It was considered to have positive traits associated with fertility and rebirth.
 Also, little hippopotamus statuettes were found among the objects buried in tombs.
-Varying in size from 9 to 23 cm in length, are now scattered around the world.
+Varying in size from 9 to 23 cm (3.5 to 9 in.) in length, are now scattered around the world.

 There are around 50-60 blue faience hippopotamus statuettes that survived to our times.
 We tried to find the most beautiful ones and present them to you.
 Please meet the first blue faience hippopotamus from this list living in The Metropolitan Museum of Art in New York.
 His name is William.